navalnica/VoicedCalculator/readme.md

 * Calculator is voiced with belarusian language.<br>
   In order to use it for other language you will also have to change filenames that are used in `calculator.py`.

+* Launch main script: `python calculator.py`

 ### Known issues:
 * `eval` is used instead of implementing own
   [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)<br>
   Yes, you can inject your own malicious code 👨‍💻🐱‍💻👩‍💻

 * For simplicity with using `eval`, interger division is implemented instead of calculating percent (% operation)

+* Calculation result is shown only after it is voiced.
+Need to first show the result and voice it afterwards.

 * If result of floating point operation is integer, it is still displayed as float (e.g. 42.0)